 Drak Yerpa is only a short drive to the east of Lhasa, Tibet, and consists of a monastery and a number of ancient meditation caves that used to house about 300 monks.
 It’s located on a hillside in Dagzê County.
-The entrance to the Yerpa Valley is about 16 kilometres (9.9 mi) northeast of Lhasa on the northern bank of the Kyichu.
-From there, it is another 10 kilometres (6.2 mi) to the famous ancient meditation caves in the spectacular limestone cliffs of the Yerpa Valley.
-There is an ancient sky burial site opposite the main caves.
+The entrance to the Yerpa Valley is about 16 kilometers (9.9 mi) northeast of Lhasa on the northern bank of the Kyichu.
+At the end of Yerpa Valley, there are some white towers.
+When you walk through the white tower alone, you will find colorful prayer flags on both sides of the mountain.
+Looking up, you can see a majestic temple hall on the stone wall, that's Drak Yerpa, a temple embedded in the cliff.
+There are many famous ancient meditation caves in the spectacular limestone cliffs of the Yerpa Valley, as well as an ancient sky burial site opposite the main caves.

 The famous legendary hero Gesar of Ling is said to have visited the valley.
 The holes his arrows left in the cliffs are believed to be evidence of his presence.

 There are a number of small temples shrines and hermitages and the cliffs contain some of the earliest known meditation sites in Tibet, some dating back to pre-Buddhist times.
-Among the more famous are those traditionally connected with Songtsen Gampo (604–650 CE), (traditionally the 33rd king of the Yarlung Dynasty and first emperor of a united Tibet).
-His Tibetan queen, Monza Triucham, founded the Dra Yerpa temple here.
+Among the shrines and hermitages, the more famous are those traditionally connected with Songtsen Gampo (604–650 CE), who was the 33rd king of the Yarlung Dynasty and the first emperor of a united Tibet.
+His Tibetan queen, Monza Triucham, founded the Drak Yerpa temple here.

 Later histories record that both Songtsen Gampo and Trisong Detsen (756–797) founded temples at Yerpa, and Klu-mes Tshul-khrims did some refurbishing in the 11th century.
 Tradition says that after Songtsen Gampo's only son, Gungri Gungsten, was born to Mangza Tricham, Princess of Mang, one of his wives: "A shrine and a stupa dedicated to the tutelary deity of mother and son were built upon the lap of a rocky mountain that resembled a seated image of the Holy Tara in the region of Yerpa."